Article: The Essential Guide to Protective Gear for Figure Skaters

 - Irritation during knee slides or low movements

 The same goes for your upper body.
-Long sleeves or fitted tops can protect against cold surface contact and reduce skin irritation.
+Fitted long sleeves protect against cold contact and reduce skin irritation.

 Even a thin layer makes a difference.
 Skating clothes are not just about looks.
-They help protect your skin so you can move comfortably and safely.
+They help protect your skin so you can move comfortably and confidently.

 Skating Smarter Starts with Protecting Your Body

 The right protection helps you train longer, move more freely, and focus on progress instead of recovery.
-Whether you're just starting out or refining your edge work, it’s worth checking in with yourself.
-What’s holding you back?
-What’s starting to hurt?
-And what could be prevented with the right gear
+Whether you are just starting out or refining your edge work, it is worth checking in with yourself.
+What is holding you back?
+What hurts?
+And what could be prevented with the right gear?

 Image Credits: